microsoft/generative-ai-for-beginners/02-exploring-and-comparing-different-llms/README.md

 - **Image generation**.
 For image generation, DALL-E and Midjourney are two very known choices.
 DALL-E is offered by Azure OpenAI.
 [Read more about DALL-E here](https://platform.openai.com/docs/models/dall-e?WT.mc_id=academic-105485-koreyst) and also in Chapter 9 of this curriculum.

 - **Text generation**.
 Most models are trained on text generation and you have a large variety of choices from GPT-3.5 to GPT-4.
 They come at different costs with GPT-4 being the most expensive.
-It's worth looking into the [Azure Open AI playground](https://oai.azure.com/portal/playground?WT.mc_id=academic-105485-koreyst) to evaluate which models best fit your needs in terms of capability and cost.
+It's worth looking into the [Azure OpenAI playground](https://oai.azure.com/portal/playground?WT.mc_id=academic-105485-koreyst) to evaluate which models best fit your needs in terms of capability and cost.

 Selecting a model means you get some basic capabilities, that might not be enough however.
 Often you have company specific data that you somehow need to tell the LLM about.
 There are a few different choices on how to approach that, more on that in the upcoming sections.